OctopusDeploy/docs/src/pages/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/manual-upgrade.md

 To perform an in-place upgrade, follow these steps:

-### 1. Back up Your Octopus 2.6.5 database and Master Key {#Manualupgrade-1.BackupyourOctopus2.6databaseandmasterkey}
+### 1. Back up your Octopus 2.6.5 database and Master Key {#Manualupgrade-1.BackupyourOctopus2.6databaseandmasterkey}

 See the [Backup and restore](/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/backup-2.6/)[ page for instructions on backing up your database.](/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/backup-2.6)